-- Summary Of Your Costs A quick overview of what the plan covers and your costs - How Providers Affect Your Costs how using in-network providers will cut your costs - Important Plan Information Explains the allowed amount. - Covered Services details about what's covered - Prior Authorization Describes the plan's prior authorization and emergency admission notification requirements. - Exclusions services that are either limited or not covered under this plan - Who Is Eligible For Coverage? eligibility requirements for this plan - How Do I File A Claim? step-by-step instructions for claims submissions - Complaints And Appeals processes to follow if you want to file a complaint or an appeal - Definitions terms that have specific meanings under this plan.
+- Summary Of Your Costs A quick overview of what the plan covers and your costs - How Providers Affect Your Costs how using in-network providers will cut your costs - Important Plan Information Explains the allowed amount and gives you details on the deductible, copays, coinsurance, and the out-of-pocket maximum. - Covered Services details about what's covered - Prior Authorization Describes the plan's prior authorization and emergency admission notification requirements. - Exclusions services that are either limited or not covered under this plan - Who Is Eligible For Coverage? eligibility requirements for this plan - How Do I File A Claim? step-by-step instructions for claims submissions - Complaints And Appeals processes to follow if you want to file a complaint or an appeal - Definitions terms that have specific meanings under this plan.
 Example: "You" and "your" refer to members under this plan.
 "We," "us" and "our" refer to Premera Blue Cross.